obithelight/printf/README.md

 # 0x11.
 C - printf

-- In the C programming language, **printf** is a function that is used to format and print text or other data to the standard output (usually the console).
+- In the C programming language, **printf** is a function used to format and print text or other data to the standard output (usually the console).
 It stands for "**print formatted**" and is part of the standard C library header file `<stdio.h>`.
 - **Printf** allows you to combine text and variables in a specific format and then display the formatted output on the screen or in a file.